🍇

 🌾Terroir and Vineyard Practice

 Eden Valley sits at 400 to 500 metres elevation, considerably higher than the Barossa Valley floor at 200 to 300 metres.
 This altitude results in a later ripening pattern, typically one to two weeks behind the Barossa, preserving natural acidity and developing more distinctive varietal flavour characteristics.
 The Hill of Grace vineyard sits at approximately 400 metres on alluvial sandy loam over clay, while Mount Edelstone's ancient 500-million-year-old soils consist of deep sandy loam over gravelly medium-red clay overlying laminated siltstone.
 Prue Henschke began introducing organic practices in the 1980s, then supplemented them with biodynamic practices from 2005, including composting, permanent native swards between rows, undervine mulching, and the reintroduction of native plants to improve biodiversity.
-All key vineyard blocks are dry-grown on their own ungrafted rootstocks from pre-phylloxera material, with old-vine blocks yielding just 2.5 to 3 tonnes per hectare.
+All key vineyard blocks are dry-grown on their own ungrafted rootstocks from pre-phylloxera material.
+Old-vine blocks yield just 2.5 to 3 tonnes per hectare.
+The estate's 105-hectare holdings span Eden Valley (the largest area), Barossa Valley (around the Henschke Cellars site at Keyneton), and Adelaide Hills (the Lenswood vineyard, source of Croft Chardonnay and other cool-climate whites).

 • Eden Valley elevation 400 to 500 metres versus Barossa Valley 200 to 300 metres; one to two weeks' later ripening preserves acidity and intensifies varietal character